dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

     and `trojan-compiler.c`, and this step (3) turns the attack into `attack-quine.c`

-I'll give some hints below, but you're more than welcome to do this on your own!
+We give some hints below, but you're more than welcome to do this on your own!
 Just make sure you that you make a copy of your trojan (`trojan-compile2`) that injects a self-replicating attack and make sure the binary it generates when compiling a clean, virgin copy of the system